 - With this step completed, we then seek the Commitment we are going to bring to our Quest.
 Perhaps you think you already know what commitment you seek, but that may be only what you think you should be committed to rather than what you really feel committed to.
 So I invite you to go through a few steps to feel what your heart really desires.
 Generally, we seek only one commitment for each Quest but you may have thought of several commitments that are clustered together, for instance, perhaps you feel you are committed to healing the earth, but you aren’t a healer, so you may also have a commitment to study healing, to study planetary healing, or to go outside for an hour a day and pick up trash!

-The point is, this is an intensely personal step; there is no “right” answer.
+The point is, that this is an intensely personal step; there is no “right” answer.
 We seek the yearning and passion that is driving us on our path, and we search for the commitments that will carry that passion to fruition in action.
 This is an entirely felt research, no thinking will guide you to your core commitments here—they are felt not thought!
-Be open to explore these felt commitments.
-In the previous step we typically used our physical mind for 85% of the work and only used the feeling and desire centers about 15%.
+Be open to exploring these felt commitments.
+In the previous step, we typically used our physical mind for 85% of the work and only used the feeling and desire centers for about 15%.
 Now, in this step, we will reverse this, using 85% of our feeling and desire centers and only 15% of our physical mind.

-If you are already skilled and fluid in this type of research, you can jump right in and ignore the steps, a, b, c, below and go to step 4.
+If you are already skilled and fluid in this type of research, you can jump right in and ignore the steps, a, b, and c, below and go to step 4.
 However, if you are new to these things, I have written out some steps that should help you work through this process productively.

-- Write down what you think should be your commitment for this Quest.
+- Write down what you think should be your commitment to this Quest.
 Then, sit quietly and ask yourself “what else am I committed to now?”
-Allow yourself to feel into any ideas or desires that come up when you ask, and write them down no matter how silly they seem.
-It may be a commitment to find joy in life, freedom, follow your vision, or to open a school to help others; anything that you feel is good.
+Allow yourself to feel into any ideas or desires that come up when you ask and write them down no matter how silly they seem.
+It may be a commitment to find joy in life, freedom, follow your vision, or open a school to help others; anything that you feel is good.
 The more immediate and specific the better but write down whatever comes.
 Spend about 15 minutes in this quiet contemplation and write down every feeling or desired commitment.

 - Now read through the list.
 Is it complete?
 Do you want to add to it now?
 You can let your physical mind slide in a bit here.